 In late 2020, Katie Henry was diagnosed with stage III breast cancer just before her 34th birthday.
 She started treatment one month later.
-It started with a combination of Adriamycin and Cytoxan.
+It started with a combination of Adriamycin and Cytoxan, two powerful chemotherapy drugs.
 Adriamycin is also known as the “red devil” because of its distinctive color and toxicity.

 She felt the effects of the treatment right away.
 She explains it this way: “It really fogged my brain.
 I don’t know how to describe it other than comparing it to being on a really crazy roller coaster that you’re expecting to end at some point, but instead of ending, it just keeps going and going and going.”